 - 1. Place the gauge on the test site, parallel to the roller passes. - 2.
 Using a crayon (not spray paint), mark the outline or footprint of the gauge. - 3.
 Extend the source rod to the backscatter position. - 4.
 Take one 4-minute test and record the wet density reading.

-Method B Footprint of the gauge test site
+Method B Footprint of Gauge Test Site

 Calculation of Results